olim7t/scala_sxr_vim/INSTALL.markdown

 See [TestProject.scala](http://github.com/olim7t/scala_sxr_vim/blob/master/test_project/project/build/TestProject.scala).
 There are two ways to configure sxr with sbt (both are showed in the example, one being commented):

-* have your project class mix in `AutoCompilerPlugins` to retrieve the sxr dependency from a repository;
+* have your project class mix in `AutoCompilerPlugins` to retrieve the sxr dependency from a repository (if sbt is giving you `bad option` errors, try running the `update` action);
 * manually set the `-Xplugin:` compiler option to use a local copy of sxr.

 If you have a multi-module project and wish to run sxr on all sources at once, see [this example](http://github.com/harrah/xsbt/blob/master/project/build/Sxr.scala).